COVID-19 local lockdown regulations in England: Initial regulations, in force 4 July 2020

 In contrast to the rest of the country, all non-essential businesses in the protected area had to remain closed, apart from a few exceptions such as garden centres, vehicle showrooms and their outdoor areas.
 All leisure and recreational facilities (other than outdoor sports courts or amenities) also had to remain closed, with exceptions only for elite athletes.
 Food and drink establishments were not permitted to make sales for consumption on the premises.
 Places of worship could open for individual private prayer only.

 Households of any size could form a "linked household" with no more than one other household containing exactly one adult and any number of children.
-The regulations prohibited anyone staying overnight without reasonable excuse within the protected area in a place other than the place where they live, or where their linked household lives.
-Individuals living outside the protected area were prohibited without from staying overnight without reasonable excuse at any place within the protected area other than the place where their linked household is living.
+The regulations prohibited anyone staying overnight without reasonable excuse within the protected area in a place other than the place where they lived, or where their linked household lived.
+Individuals living outside the protected area were prohibited without from staying overnight without reasonable excuse at any place within the protected area other than the place where their linked household was living.
 Certain indoor and outdoor gatherings were also banned.